 If drivers hold a short period licence for diabetes, they’ll also be able to renew their entitlement using the new online service.

-It has been a great learning curve for us at DVLA – our first drivers web service developed since we took control of our future by bringing in-house the technology team to keep our services running.
+It has been a great learning curve for us at DVLA.
+It’s the first drivers web service we’ve developed since we took control of our future by bringing in-house the technology team to keep our services running.
 It’s also allowed us to embed agile working more than ever.

-All drivers are legally obliged to tell the DVLA about a medical condition that could impair their ability to drive, such as, diabetes, glaucoma and epilepsy.
+All drivers are legally obliged to tell DVLA about a medical condition that could impair their ability to drive, such as diabetes, glaucoma and epilepsy.
 Our customers tell us by post or phone and are then sent a series of forms to complete.
-We use this information to decide what further actions to take,
+We use this information to decide what further actions to take.

 We want our customers to do the right thing

 A driver should ask their doctor if they think their medical condition could affect their driving.
 If it does, they should tell us straight away.